STP Airways Flight Delay Compensation and Reimbursement for Cancelled Flights

 • 75% of the ticket price for flights with a 3,500+ km distance.

-Be aware that these rights cover every flight within the European Union, as well as flights departing from or arriving in the European Union operated by airlines based in the EU.
+Be aware that these rights cover every flight within the European Union, as well as flights departing from or arriving in the European Union by airlines based in the EU.

 When Are You Not Entitled to Compensation?